ericcfields/EmoRecap/README.md

 This repository contains code used for data processing and analysis for:

-Bowen, H. J., Fields, E. C., & Kensinger, E. A. (under review).
-Early reactivation of emotion in ERPs to neutral retrieval cues.
-Preprint: https://www.biorxiv.org/content/10.1101/594747v1
+Bowen, H. J., Fields, E. C., & Kensinger, E. A. (in press).
+Prior emotional context modulates early event-related potentials to neutral retrieval cues. *Journal of Cognitive Neuroscience*. https://doi.org/10.1162/jocn_a_01451

 ## Usage/Workflow